PriyanshCloudKeeper/testing/docs/recommendations.md

 ---
 sidebar_position: 1
-title: Overview
+title: Recommendations
 ---

+import React from 'react';

 # Recommendations

-The Recommendations dashboard acts as a **personal accountant**, offering actionable ways for customers to save on infrastructure costs.
+The **Recommendations** dashboard acts as a **personal accountant**, offering actionable ways for customers to save on infrastructure costs.

 ---